-As such, I will alternately use the following word combinations as synonyms for reincarnation in this reincarnation article: cyclical lifetimes, multiple lives, varying life experiences throughout eternity, limitless number of lives, infinite life experiences, perpetual change, never-ending but often changing lifetimes.
+As such, I will alternately use the following word combinations as synonyms for reincarnation: cyclical lifetimes, multiple lives, varying life experiences throughout eternity, limitless number of lives, infinite life experiences, perpetual change, never-ending but often changing lifetimes.

-Before examining some evidence for this view of reality, let’s discuss three common models about the nature of life.
+Before examining the evidence for this view of reality, let’s discuss three common models about the nature of life.

 In this model, your one brief lifetime determines your fate forever.
 Never mind that you were molested, raised by alcoholics, born a crack baby, influenced by an atheistic family, struggled with mental illness, or…